ANKIT770-tech/email-spam-detection/README.md

 Modeling: A Logistic Regression classifier is used to perform the classification.
 The entire workflow, from preprocessing to modeling, is streamlined using a scikit-learn pipeline, which ensures consistency and prevents data leakage.

-High Accuracy: The model achieved an accuracy of approximately 95% on the test dataset.

-Prediction Function: A custom, easy-to-use function is included to classify new, unseen messages as "Spam" or "Ham".

 How It Works: